holodazoltan/presentation/java8-lambdas.md

-java8 functional programming (higher order functions, functional interface, lambdas, method reference)
+java8 functional programming
 -----

 # Functional programming requirement

 ## Functions as first class objects
-Create an "instance" of a function, as have a variable reference that function instance In Java, methods are not, Lambda expressions are first class object
+Create an "instance" of a function, as have a variable reference that function instance.
+In Java, methods are not, Lambda expressions are first class object.

 ## Pure functions
-The execution of the function has no side effects
+- The execution of the function has no side effects.
-The return value of the function depends only on the input parameters passed to the function
+- The return value of the function depends only on the input parameters passed to the function

 ## Higher order functions
-The function takes one or more functions as parameters or the function returns another function as result In Java, the closest we can get to a higher order function is a function (method) that takes one or more lambda expressions as parameters, and returns another lambda expression
+The function takes one or more functions as parameters or the function returns another function as result.
+In Java, the closest we can get to a higher order function is a function (method) that takes one or more lambda expressions as parameters, and returns another lambda expression

 ## Pure functional programming has a set of rules to follow too:
 - No state: a function cannot reference any state outside of the function (member variables)